joselatines/joselatines/README.md

 <hr/>

 ## About me
+- 💻 Freelancer
 - 🌱 I’m currently learning React JS and Python.
 - 👯 I’m looking to work in a company or small projects.
-- 🥅 2022 Goals: Become a Web3 Developer.
+- 🥅 2022 Goals: Work at high quality projects/companies.
 - ⚡ Hobbies: Basketball, anime and crypto.

 ## Languages and Tools 🛠